 Just be careful not to shrink your hashtags too much.
 While we can’t say for sure, the word on the street is that when your hashtags are too small, IG can’t read them properly.

-Adding location stickers to your Instagram story can increase the chances of your story showing up whenever a user taps on a similar location.
+Adding location stickers to your Insta story can increase the chances of your story showing up whenever a user taps on a similar location.
 This is especially helpful whenever you’re holding events.

 You “check-in” to a location the same way you would in a regular post.
 The feature functions very similarly.

-Another way to increase your exposure and promote your brand is by running a Stories ad.
+Another way to increase your exposure and promote your brand is by running an Instagram Story ad.
 It’s quite simple to do.
-You can set your target audience manually to ensure that the ad shows up to the audience that you want to market your brand to, and the ad can run for as long as you want.
+You can set your target audience manually to ensure that the ad shows up to the audience that you want to market your brand to, and the IG ad can run for as long as you want.

 Organic traffic is always a great thing, but don’t be hesitant to “pay to play.”
 Advertising on social media isn’t just an “extra.”
 Sometimes, it’s an absolute necessity.

 Another fantastic way to connect with your followers is through utilizing Instagram Live.
-Now, before you open your app and start broadcasting, it’s good to take note of a few important things.
+Now, before you open the Instagram app and start broadcasting, it’s good to take note of a few important things.